sheidmann/Mutton_PAT_STX/README.md

 Keywords: spawning aggregation, protected area, acoustic telemetry, US Virgin Islands, movement ecology, Lutjanidae, *Lutjanus analis*, fisheries management

 **Analysis Scripts**\
-Note: these scripts rely heavily on the tidyverse.
+Note: these scripts rely heavily on the tidyverse.\
-- *1_processing.R* - formats the raw data
+- *1_processing.R* - formats the raw data\
-- *2_cutting.R* - trims datasets of behavioral abnormalities
+- *2_cutting.R* - trims datasets of behavioral abnormalities\
-- *3_binning.R* - bins detections into 30-min periods
+- *3_binning.R* - bins detections into 30-min periods\
-- *transum.R* - creates a detection summary table
+- *transum.R* - creates a detection summary table\
-- *summarystats.R* - calculates some summary statistics (Fig 2)
+- *summarystats.R* - calculates some summary statistics (Fig 2)\
-- *scrfa.R* - summarizes population statuses from Science and Conservation of Fish Aggregations database
+- *scrfa.R* - summarizes population statuses from Science and Conservation of Fish Aggregations database\
-- *tampo.R* - looks at detection data from Tampo
+- *tampo.R* - looks at detection data from Tampo\
-- *arrive_depart.R* - looks at when fish arrived and departed the array relative to DAFM (Fig 3)
+- *arrive_depart.R* - looks at when fish arrived and departed the array relative to DAFM (Fig 3)\
-- *elect_msx.R* - Chesson electivity index analyses (Fig 4)
+- *elect_msx.R* - Chesson electivity index analyses (Fig 4)\
-- *depth.R* - looks at the depth data from the 2 fish with pressure tags
+- *depth.R* - looks at the depth data from the 2 fish with pressure tags\
-- *longbyhour.R* - summarizes fish movement direction in relation to current (Figs 7 & 8)
+- *longbyhour.R* - summarizes fish movement direction in relation to current (Figs 7 & 8)\

+These scripts are also [stored on GitHub](https://github.com/sheidmann/Mutton_PAT_STX).